AN EMERGING LEGENDSTM SERIES PRODUCT

 The hard iron plating cell can accommodate most major lines of power cylinders including the gas compression industry’s largest such as the Cooper Bessemer Z-330 20” cylinders and the Clark, Ingersoll Rand, and Worthington 17” cylinders, or any smaller sizes.

 Cooper’s hard iron plating is also superior to thermally sprayed coatings for power cylinder restoration as our product has no limitations for material bonding and ring compatibility.
-Furthermore, restoration with sprayed coatings is limited to 0.05” of thickness, whereas the restoration can be up to 0.200” with hard iron plating.
+Furthermore, restoration with sprayed coatings is limited to 0.050” of thickness, whereas the restoration can be much greater with hard iron plating.